ascomods/game-assets-converter/README.md

 python -m venv venv
 ```

-Switch to the python virtual environment:
+Switch into the virtual environment:

 Linux:
 ```